stasaki/DEcode/README.md

 ```
 This will create directories gtf and bed, and download the GTF file and two eCLIP-seq bed files into them.

+Our input data for the gene-level model was constructed based on the gencode.v19.transcripts.patched_contigs.gtf file from the GTEXv7 dataset.
+This file contains only one representative transcript for each gene for the human genome (hg19).

+If you use a different gene model, please make sure to select a representative transcript for each gene before running the pipeline.

 - Convert genome coordinates to RNA coordinates using the following command:
 ```bash
 Rscript functions/bed_to_RNA_coord.R -b ./bed/ -n 100 -g gtf/gencode.v19.genes.v7.patched_contigs.gtf -o custom